saivamshi4121/QRify/WEBSITE_INTEGRATION.md

 # Website Integration Guide

-SmartQR provides multiple ways to embed your QR codes on any website.
+QRify provides multiple ways to embed your QR codes on any website.
 Choose the method that best fits your needs.

 ---